DevBrianKE/Wk4-Code-Challenge-Flatdango---Movie-Theater/README.md

 ## Overview

 Welcome to **Flatdango**, a modern Movie Theater web application designed to enhance your movie-watching experience.
-This project showcases a platform where users can explore a curated list of movies, dive into detailed information about each one, and find their perfect movie match.
+This project showcases a  platform where users can explore a curated list of movies, dive into detailed information about each one and  find their perfect movie match.
 Flatdango aims to provide an engaging and user-friendly interface for movie enthusiasts.

 ## Project Description